Today I want to go back to the basics when we start our websites: the boilerplate template.

 - Doctype: The doctype is very important as it tells a browser what kind of document it's looking at.
-In our case a basic HTML document
+In our case, an essential HTML document

-<html>tag is the most important part and our main wrapper for everything.
+<html>tag is the most crucial part and our main wrapper for everything.
 We define a

-We then come to the head section, which can be vastly extended, for me these are the basics that always recur.
+We then come to the head section, which can be vastly extended.
+For me, these are the basics that constantly recur.

 UTF-8is the character encoding we use, so I like to have it set to that.

 - Title: What is our document called?
 This is the page title that shows in your tab

 - Meta description: A short description of our page